Pain Management

 How we understand pain management influences its impact on us

-At Body Logic Physiotherapy, we treat many kinds of chronic pain problems.
+At Body Logic Physiotherapy, we treat many kinds of pain problems.
 This includes common conditions such as back pain, neck pain, headaches, joint pain, nerve pain (e.g. sciatica), arthritis, muscle pain, tendon pain, bursitis, widespread pain and more (see conditions).

 Pain associated with our muscles, tendons, joints, discs, bursa and nerves can be really unpleasant and distressing.
 This can have a major impact on our physical and emotional well-being.
 Pain can be very scary when we don’t understand it and / or can’t control or predict it.
 It can result in uncontrolled muscle tension in the body.
 It can also stop us from doing the things that we value as well as things that keep us healthy.
 Common examples of this include: good sleep, normal movement, regular physical activity, sexual activity, social engagement, work, play and activities of daily living etc.

-Sometimes pain can arise from an injury (nociceptive and or inflammatory pain), but many times it doesn’t (nociplastic pain).
+Sometimes pain can arise from an injury (nociceptive and / or inflammatory pain), but many times it doesn’t (nociplastic pain).
 Sometimes pain persists well beyond healing time, or becomes recurrent, and for some people pain is a daily part of their life that they try to manage.

 Our assessment and pain management treatment is aligned to the latest research available.

-1: We first work as a detective
+1. We first work as a detective

 First, we will ask you to fill in a short questionnaire to ask you about all aspects of your pain experience.
 Our job is to take a careful history and examine you to determine a number of things:

-2: We then work as an educator and a coach for your pain management
+2. We then work as an educator and a coach for your pain management

 Understanding your pain